 Castro also shares his views on the media – namely that it is an ideological state apparatus, churning out untruths and brainwashing the masses, causing them to lose their ability to think for themselves.

 Castro points out that he has never sought media attention or publicity – never wasted time or money on these things.

 ‘The cult of personality and idol worship’ is something Castro made clear to his people that he did not condone or support.
-(As I read this I think of Instagram, and social media in general today – which is pretty much all about the very thing Casro despised.
-Obsession with followers and views, competition based on personality/person popularity, at it’s worst, is essentially a branch of idol workshop).
+(As I read this I think of Instagram, and social media in general today – which is pretty much all about the very thing Castro despised.
+Obsession with followers and views, competition based on personality/person popularity, at it’s worst, is essentially a branch of idol worship).

 Castro maintains that the lies and negative propaganda spread about him personally and Cuba generally, all come from a place of hate, contrary to his values and motivations to help and protect nations and people.

 “I’m also a witness to the fact that throughout the years, influence, power, rather than gradually making me conceited , vain and all that – every day, I think I’m less conceited, less pretentious, less self satisfied.
 It’s a struggle against your instincts.
 I believe that it’s education, or sincere and tenacious self education, that turns a small animal into a man.” pg 575.

 Anyone with an interest in this inspirational Cuban leader will surely find elements of this book interesting, I’d definitely recommend it.
 I’d also recommend reading this and around Cuba’s history a little before visiting Cuba for the first time – it might just make the experience more enriched and meaningful than the usual cigar and car poses.